ihdavjar/FlapKine/docs/_sources/user_guide/window/project_editor.rst.txt

 - **Key Features:**

   - **Trajectory Tracking:** Visualizes the motion path in 3D space over time.

-  - **Dynamic Analysis:** Ideal for examining oscillations, vibrations, and deformation patterns.

   - **Inertial Axes Reference:** The plot is aligned with the inertial axes (X, Y, Z), providing a global frame of reference for motion.